 Last month we hosted the 2019 Expert Meeting.
 This annual Level 2 course with 50 coaches from around the world took place at Hajduk Split in Croatia.
 The topic of this year’s edition was the Individual Training within Team Training.
-In other words, developing individual players within the context of the team training.
+In other words, developing individual players within the context of

 Individual development to become the best individual?

 Obviously, talent development in football is about the development of individual players.
 However, many coaches in football take the word ‘individual’ literally.
 They end up training an individual player isolated from the team context.
 Unconsciously and unintentionally, these coaches are training the individual player as if football is an individual sport.

 In an individual sport like sprinting, an athlete like Usain Bolt has been training on his own for many years to become the fastest individual in the world.
 Bolt did not need other sprinters in training because during competition he is not interacting with others.
 He just had to be as fast as possible independent of others.
 So, he was literally doing individual training on his own.
 Obviously, he had training companions but they did not compete in training.

 Individual development to become the best possible team player!

 In football it is a different story.
 Football players have to become the best possible team players and not the best possible individual players.
 They have to prepare themselves to excel in the game 11v11.
 Talented football players have to become experts in an 11v11 context.
 Nothing more and nothing less.
 But how many times do youth players train 11v11 from age 12 to 18?
 Not often!
 So, football talents have to become experts in a context they hardly ever train.

 In football, communication between players is of the highest order.
 This verbal and non-verbal communication is trained in

 Decision and execution of the HOW of football actions